 Are you accredited?

-We plan to pursue accreditation through the Association of Classical Christian Schools (ACCS) of which we are a member school.
-ACCS requires member schools to be in operation for at least five years before receiving initial accreditation, so it is our goal to seek accreditation by 2018.
+Agape Christi is a member of the Association of Classical Christian Schools (ACCS).
+ACCS requires member schools to be in operation for at least five years before seeking accreditation and have grades K-10 in operation.
+It is our goal to start the two-year accreditation process in 2018.